Detroit and Toledo Shore Line Railroad: Motive power

 D&TSL GP7 46, renumbered 76 for the Bicentennial.

 In the later days of steam the Shore Line operated with a modest fleet of Mikados, Consolidations, and switchers.
 It brought its first diesels, EMD SW7 switchers 116–118, in April 1950 and followed them with two EMD GP7s each in January, (41,42) and November (43,44) of 1951.
 A single SW9 (119) was also added in March 1951.
 Five more GP7s (45–49) were delivered in April 1952, and the last D&TSL steam locomotive operated in the fall of that year.
 Two more SW9s (120,121) were added in November 1952, and the Shore Line bought its last new locomotive, GP7 50, on February 12, 1953.

 With a total fleet of 16 units made up of only three models of the same vintage from the same builder, the D&TSL shop forces had become quite expert in keeping them running, and the units were extremely well maintained.
 The three SW7s, which were not equipped for multiple-unit operations, were used on locals, transfers and "Bum Jobs" (extra yard assignments) while the SW9s generally would stay on the hump.
 The ten GP-7s handled some transfer and all road work.
 Since power for the road jobs was pooled with the Grand Trunk Western, colorful Geeps, GP38s and SD40s of that road were common sights on Shore Line road jobs and at the Lang Yard engine facility.
-For the Bicentennial, Shore Line 46 was renumbered 76 and adored in a very handsome red, white and blue paint scheme.
+For the Bicentennial, Shore Line 46 was renumbered 76 and repainted into a red, white and blue paint scheme.